How to Make Money Writing: A Beginner’s Guide to Taking Your Words to the Bank

 We won't spend too much time on this option but it's definitely worth knowing.
 Companies need writers.
 Whether they need content because they build small business websites or they have another small business idea needing to create a website and blog to get out there, writing is a high-demand skill.

-While a college degree is definitely a plus when it comes to breaking into these types of formal writing jobs they are not mandatory.
+While a college degree is definitely a plus when it comes to breaking into these types of formal writing jobs (and there are lots of easy degrees that pay well), they are not mandatory.
 The best way to set yourself apart early on for these types of jobs is to have writing samples up.
 This goes for both on a personal blog and taking advantage of the content feature on LinkedIn.

 Power of LinkedIn